What Could Be More Natural than Skiing and Skating Together?

 There is no pharmacy on the territory of the ice rink, but it is possible to order medicines online.

-The Appalachian Ice Arena is excited to offer a special “Locals” session every Tuesday & Thursday from 3:00 – 5:00.
+The Appalachian Ice Arena is excited to offer a special “Locals” session every Tuesday & Thursday non-holiday from 3:00 – 5:00.
 Present your ID showing you are a Watauga County resident and get 1/2 off your Ice Skating session!

 $10.00 per person ($12 for hockey skates), and the birthday skater is free!
 Skating sessions run from noon – 2pm, 3pm – 5pm, and 7pm – 9pm.
 To make a reservation, please call 1-800-322-2373.